Demakes and pixels: the retro revolution challenging photorealism

 When your GPU cries, but your game looks like it's from the SNES 😅

-It's curious to see a PC with a top-of-the-line graphics card sweating to render a game that looks like it came out in 1995.
-Developers have realized that, sometimes, the most expensive isn't the most fun.
+It's curious to see a PC with a cutting-edge graphics card sweating to render a game that looks like it's from 1995.
+Developers have realized that sometimes, the most expensive isn't the most fun.
 While the industry heavyweights compete over who has the most realistic reflection in a puddle, demake creators laugh with their limited palettes and 16 colors.
 Because in the end, when your character dies from falling into a bottomless pit, it doesn't matter if it was drawn with 8 bits or with ray tracing.